iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Catalyst Acceleration Idea Part I.md

 Their approximation counter part has $\widetilde{(\cdot)}$ on on them.
 To ease the notation, sometimes their subscript will become $k$ when it's clear that we are talking about a sequence of proximal point iteration with $(\lambda_k)_{k \ge 0}$.

-**Notes**

-Take note that the Moreau Envelope, $\min_x F_{\lambda_k}(x; y)$ has no approximation counter-part.
-It has no approximated counter part because there are 2 parts inside of an Moreau Envelope that can be approximated, one is the function, and the other is the resolvent operator used.
-This gives us a total of 4 quantities for spetial notations which is not good.
-It will be clear in the context to use $F_{\lambda_k}$ directly with the specific iterates as input argument.

 #### **Definition | Nesterov's estimating sequence**